Interview: Rubrik EMEA director sheds light on data storage's future

 Data is the lifeblood of the modern enterprise and there is no doubt that its importance will only continue to increase.

-We spoke with Rubrik Western EMEA director Martin Brown about the data centre industry, how he sees it evolving, cybercrime (and cybersecurity), and some of the trends that Rubrik will be looking to capitalise on in the near future.
+We spoke with Rubrik Western EMEA director Martin Brown about the data center industry, how he sees it evolving, cybercrime (and cybersecurity), and some of the trends that Rubrik will be looking to capitalise on in the near future.

 An emerging trend within the enterprise space is the desire to detach data from infrastructure.
-This is leading to companies increasingly adopting a multi-cloud approach which has clear effects for the data centre industry.
+This is leading to companies increasingly adopting a multi-cloud approach which has clear effects for the data center industry.

 By blending public and private clouds within their business strategy, organisations are gaining increased flexibility and scalability, making their data more agile.
 Having more than one cloud provider can decrease deployment times and increase cost effectiveness.